 Be sensitive to the dynamics of each relationship as you consider how to approach this conversation.
 In some relationships, open and direct conversation is welcome and encouraged.
 Other relationships, however, may call for a more indirect and delicate approach.

-Really take the time to examine the relationship and construct ways to strengthen and build up the relationship in this discussion, rather than alienating or distancing.
+Examine the relationship and construct ways to strengthen and build it up through a discussion, rather than alienating or distancing.

 When it comes to the logistics of providing helpful guidance, there are two schools of thought: